 Healthy Brain Aging

 Some thinking and memory changes are normal as we age.
 However, research shows that healthy lifestyle choices can protect and improve brain health.
-Research has shown that physical exercise, a heart-healthy diet, limiting alcohol intake, getting good sleep, seeking medical help for chronic health conditions, managing mood and stress, and staying socially and mentally active, can even reduce dementia risk.
+Research has shown that physical exercise, a nutritious heart-healthy diet, limiting alcohol intake, getting good sleep, seeking medical help for chronic health conditions, managing mood and stress, and staying socially and mentally active, can even reduce dementia risk.

-Here are some tips and brief summaries of the research findings backing MBWC brain health recommendations.
+Here are the MBWC's brain health recommendations.

 Quick Tip